andrewccorbett/Public-Website-for-LogicLine/README.md

 # LogicLine Innovation: An AI-Powered Strategic Intelligence Platform Pitch

-This project is an interactive web application that serves as a comprehensive business pitch for **LogicLine Innovation**, a fictional B2B SaaS company.
-The entire concept, from the company's name and business model to the content and visual assets, was co-created with the Gemini API.
+This project is an interactive web application that serves as a comprehensive business pitch for **LogicLine Innovation**.
+The content and visual assets were co-created with the Gemini API along with the work that Andrew is completing in his product market fit course.
+This is the essentially the visualization and the MVP of the concept that he has been testing in that course.

 The application's primary goal is to present a compelling narrative for a strategic intelligence platform designed for deep-tech and robotics companies.
-It walks the user through the problem, the solution, the underlying AI technology, a product demo, and market analysis, culminating in an introduction to the founding team.
+It walks the user through the problem, the solution, the underlying AI technology, a product demo, and market analysis, culminating in an introduction to the founding team (me).

 ## How to Use the Website